Amir Jangoo

-Amir Jangoo (born 14 July 1997) is a Trinidadian cricketer.
+Amir Anthony Jangoo (born 14 July 1997) is a Trinidadian cricketer.
 He made his List A debut for the West Indies Under-19s in the 2014–15 Regional Super50 on 16 January 2015.
 He made his first-class debut for Trinidad and Tobago in the 2016–17 Regional Four Day Competition on 7 April 2017.
 In July 2020, he was named in the Trinbago Knight Riders squad for the 2020 Caribbean Premier League (CPL).
 He made his Twenty20 debut on 2 September 2020, for the Trinbago Knight Riders in the 2020 CPL.
+He made his ODI debut against Bangladesh in 2024 and scored a century, which is the fastest ODI debut century.

+International career

+In December 2024, he was named first time in West Indies ODI squad against Bangladesh.
+He made his One Day International (ODI) debut on 12 December 2024, against Bangladesh in 3rd ODI of the same series.
+He scored a unbeaten century (104) on his international debut and he became the second West Indian player to score a century on ODI debut.